-Copying files in Fred will make a copy on the desktop clipboard.
+Copying files in Alfred Desktop will make a copy on the desktop clipboard.
 You can paste the document to any application on your desktop.

-A second way for copying files is to drag and drop from the Fred window onto another application window (e.g., Explorer, Word document, an e-mail).
+Another method of copying files is to drag and drop from the Alfred Desktop window onto another application window (e.g., Explorer, Word document, or an e-mail).

-Provided that the receiving users have access to the Alfresco repository, it is more appropriate to not copy the file into an e-mail communication, but rather, to copy a link to the document using “Copy Link address”, by right clicking on the file.
+Provided that the recipients have access to the Alfresco repository, it is more appropriate to refrain from copying the file into an e-mail communication, but instead, inserting a link to the document using “Copy Link address”, by right clicking on the file.
 This avoids the duplication of identical information within the organization.

-This action copies a link which will open a new tab in the Fred application, with the folder highlighted in the detail pane.
+This action copies a link which will open a new tab in the Alfred Desktop application, with the folder highlighted in the Details pane.

-“Mail as attachment” allows you to send a document as attachment by email, directly from Fred.
+“Mail as Attachment” allows you to send a document as an attachment to an email, directly from Alfred Desktop.